supasuge/HackDearbornCTF-Rewind-Reality/crypto/cop-or-smith/solution/README.md

 - **Author**: supasuge

 In this challenge, the RSA encryption process is straight forward, with small variations in the prime factors ($p$, $q$) used to generate the modulus $N$.
-While the primes $p$ and $q$ are large, they follow a specific relation, in how they are generated, allowing us to apply the Coppersmith's Method to recover the private key and decrypt the flag.
-The challenge name `Cop or smith` was meant to direct participants in there research for feasible attacks on RSA with constraints similar to those presented in the challenge source code `build/chal.sage`.
+While the primes $p$ and $q$ are large, they follow a specific relation in how they are generated which allows us to apply the Coppersmith's Method to recover the modulus $N$, and use the relation's to find $p$, and $q$ along as the private key to decrypt the flag.
+The challenge name `Cop or smith` was meant to be a direct hint toward's how to solve.
+There are many writeup's and article's online about how to apply the univariate, multi

 In `output.txt` you are give two encrypted messages `msg1`, and `msg2` with known plaintexts (`"Can't factor the modulus"`, and `"If you don't know the modulus... ;)"` respectively), as well as the encrypted `flag` however you aren't given the modulus $N$, which add's a bit of difficulty to solving this challenge.